-The missions of the Psychology graduate programs are to provide students with the knowledge, skills, and intellectual habits required for successful careers in research, teaching, and professional service.
-Students may specialize in Behavioral Neuroscience, Lifespan Developmental Psychology, or Medical Clinical Psychology*.
-All students study core substantive areas of psychological science as well as more specific areas in their specialization.
-All students conduct independent research under the supervision of faculty members.
-Students also may provide psychological services and teach, under faculty supervision, as appropriate for their specialization and career goals.
-The Psychology graduate programs have the fundamental mission of providing highly qualified graduate students with excellent preparation for career opportunities in academia, medical schools, research institutions, professional practice, and private industry in order to serve their profession and the community at large.
+The mission of the Psychology graduate programs is to provide students with the knowledge, skills, and intellectual habits required for successful careers in research, teaching, and professional service.
+Students may specialize in Behavioral Neuroscience, Lifespan Developmental Psychology, or Medical/Clinical Psychology.
+All Psychology graduate students study core substantive areas of psychological science as well as more specific areas in their specialization.
+Under the supervision of qualified faculty, our graduate students

 seek and receive extramural grant funding,

 participate in national and international conferences,

 provide professional service,